MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/0_domain_study/README.md

 and structural design issues.
 This project aims to apply **AI (supervised learning)** to detect return risks early and suggest design/UX improvements to reduce return rates over time.

----

-Let me know if you want this auto-formatted into a GitHub-ready markdown file or PDF for your project repo.